PalEON-Project/ReFAB/README.md

 The main scripts can be found in the **Workflow_Code** directory.
 These scripts are numbered following the section numbering in **Manuscript/ReFAB_Methods.lyx**.

-The data to reproduce the analyses are not fully available in this repository but will be connected to the published manuscript.
+The data to reproduce the analyses are **NOT** fully available in this repository but will be connected to the published manuscript.

 # LICENSE